Networking

 From Sheraton Philadelphia Downtown:

-• via Bus: Walk to Arch Street and South 8th Street to catch the 47 bus southbound
+via Bus: Walk to Arch Street and South 8th Street to catch the 47 bus southbound to 8th Street & Mifflin Street.

-• via Train: Walk to Race-Vine Station to catch the B (Broad Street Line) southbound to Snyder Station or Tasker-Morris station.
+via Train: Walk to Race-Vine Station to catch the B (Broad Street Line) southbound to Tasker-Morris or Snyder subway stations.
 Walk to Bok.

-In addition to transit and bike options, mini-buses will run a continuous shuttle loop from 7:00 pm to 11:30 pm between the Sheraton and Bok.
+Note: In addition to transit and bike options, free mini-buses will run a continuous shuttle loop from 7:00 pm to 11:30 pm between the Sheraton and Bok.

 Kelechi Chibuikem, Community Development Planner, Regional Metropolitan Transit Authority of Omaha (METRO), Omaha, NE